biophil/pocket/README.md

 ```

 If you are running a local steemd node, the last one, `nodes`, should be set to `["localhost:8092"]` (or whichever port you're running it on).
+If you leave `"nodes"` set to its default value of `[""]`, this will use the default nodes from the steem Python library.
 Or, alternatively, you could give it a custom list of public nodes you want it to connect to like
 `["node1:8092","node2:8092"]...`